 This year marks the 25th anniversary of the beginning of the Bosnian war.
 In April 1992, after the Bosnian parliament declared independence from what remained of former Yugoslavia, Serb forces began to siege the city of Sarajevo.
 The war soon spread across the country and lasted over three-and-a-half years and claimed more than 100 000 victims.
 We asked people from Bosnia and Serbia to share their...

 The 27th anniversary of the beginning of the Velvet Revolution in then Czechoslovakia on 17 November 1998 brings back memories of a less peaceful uprising in 1968.
 Reconsidering the past, young Europeans have been asking to the people on Pragues streets: Where were you when the troops of the Warsaw Pact invaded Czechoslovakia on 21 August 1968?

-Today marks the fifteenth year since two planes were directed into the World Trade Center in New York City, starting the war on terror and marking a date has been a clear day-to-day change in history.
+On September 11, 2001 a terrorist attack shook New York, the USA and the entire world: Two planes were directed into the World Trade Center in New York City killing and injuring thousands.
+It was a watershed moment.
 9/11.
-For the first time, this year junior year high schoolers will be taught about the act as a historical event that they weren’t yet alive to witness.
+In 2016 junior year high schoolers will be taught about the act as a historical event that they weren’t yet alive to witness.